 The ShoppableTV segment lasted less than five minutes, but it generated fifty thousand scans, Feldman said.
 NBCU rang up sales in the “hundreds of thousands” from people using the code to buy handbags, home goods and other items on top of the sales the Jill’s Steals and Deals segment usually generates.

 Feldman said it was too soon for NBCU to give meaningful advice as to whether it would be smart for ShoppableTV clients to also buy traditional ads in order to maximize sales.

-Was unclear as to whether or not ShoppableTV would help NBCU fulfill it promise to reduce ad clutter in its programming
+It was unclear as to whether or not ShoppableTV would help NBCU fulfill its promise to reduce ad clutter in its programming.